Assessments of Cosmic Evolution

 - The razor suggests: This is the.
 Might perfect isotropy be like a "Ptolemaic" myth?
 How can a Kinematic Pole be produced?

-- The razor suggests: another model for the very first instants of time may explain a greater production of dark matter and explain effects without any dark energy?
+- The parsimony asks: may another model for the very first instants of time may explain a greater production of dark matter and explain drift effects without any dark energy?

 5. The Filament Age Paradox